epreston/PSArborTouch/README.md

 # Status

+_Currently a work in progress_

-PSArborTouch is a drop in solution that uses a separate thread to keep the main application loop free and responsive.
+PSArborTouch is a drop in solution that uses a GCD to keep the main application loop free and responsive.

 This project follows the [SemVer](http://semver.org/) standard.
 The API may change in backwards-incompatible ways before the 1.0 release.